 18 credits minimum (beyond the required composition courses) to include:

 Introduction to reading poetry, fiction, drama for understanding and enjoyment.
 Offered each semester.
 No prerequisites.

-Survey of major British literature from Beowulf through Neoclassicism.
-Offered fall semester.
+Survey of major British literature from Old English through the present.
 Prerequisite: ENG 1112.

-Survey of major British literature from the Romantics through the present.
-Offered spring semester.
+Survey of American writers from the 17th century to the present.
 Prerequisite: ENG 1112.